-For most of us, weather is a far more important part of life than it was just a few years ago.
-Weather has always played a role in our lives, but it now commonly exceeds anything we have previously experienced.
+Weather plays a far more prominent part in life than it did just a few years ago.
+Its intensity now frequently exceeds anything we have previously experienced.

 We are very pleased that Alyssa Coppelman will be jurying and curating this exhibition.
 She will select approximately 35 images for exhibition in the gallery, and 40 for our Online Gallery.
 All 75 selected images will be reproduced in the exhibition print catalog and remain permanently on our website, with links to photographer’s URL.